FireDynamics/LectureFireSimulation/_sources/content/modelling/02_fluids/01_fluids.md

 ### Dimensionless numbers

 Many flow phenomena and types may be characterised by dimensionless numbers.
-It is assumed, that flows with similar characteristics are comparable, although e.g. the spatial scales are different.
+It is assumed, that flows with similar characteristics are comparable, although for example the spatial scales are different.
 Some of the commonly used dimensionless numbers are:
 * [Mach number](https://en.wikipedia.org/wiki/Mach_number) $\mf Ma$
 * [Reynolds number](https://en.wikipedia.org/wiki/Reynolds_number) $\mf Re$
 * Grashof number $\mf Gr$
 * Prandtl number $\mf Pr$
 * Archimedes number $\mf Ar$
 * Richardson number $\mf Ri$
-* Nussel number $\mf Nu$
+* Nusselt number $\mf Nu$

 **Mach number**